The Logical Argument for God

 A Refusal to Drink Back to Top ↑

 Finally, moments before Jesus is crucified, Mark records,

 After his refusal, Jesus is immediately crucified, and for about six hours no one gave him anything to drink.
 While all the gospels recorded Jesus’s crucifixion, it is only in the Fourth Gospel that we can see what Jesus did immediately prior to his death.
 Here, it is written,

 This is noteworthy.
 Despite his terrible thirst, Jesus refused drink until his very last moment of his death, when he knew that

 Then, amazingly, a bowl full of vinegar(a sour wine, and therefore a fruit of the vine just as the vinegar mixed with gall in Matthew 27:34 was) was nearby.
 They took a sponge full of vinegar

 Jesus told us he would not again drink of the fruit of the vine until the kingdom came.(Luke 22:18.)
 Then, at the last moment possible, he drank of the fruit of the vine.
 Do you see how carefully the author of the Fourth Gospel told us he received the vinegar?
 And how carefully he noted that Jesus knew the end had come?
 And how in the same sentence as receiving the vinegar, Jesus said,

 The Easy Food Confirmation Back to Top ↑

-This will be an absurd claim to many who have not listened to Jesus, so let us confirm his saying.
+This is an absurd claim to those who have not listened to Jesus, so let us confirm it with Jesus's sayings.
 First, let us look at the food situation.
 Jesus said,

 So we see Jesus drank of the fruit of the vine when the kingdom came and then confirmed it by eating food with his disciples.